fengkx/purer-theme-demo/source/_posts/Document-en.md

 ```
 Paset the string in content into the corresponding property.

+### google_analytics
+Set a track ID provided by Google Analytics.
+Disabled when empty.

 ## pagination
 prev， next whether always show the button，`true` by default.
 Only work when there is more than one page.